 Concession Trailers vs Food Trucks – What’s the Difference?

 Having a rumbling tummy down the streets?
 There’s nothing to worry about as there are lots of mobile food services around.
-Food trailers and food trucks serve gourmet foods cheaper than brick-and-mortar restaurants.
+Food trailers and food trucks serve gourmet foods more economical than brick-and-mortar restaurants.
 You can eat without the need for a table reservation.
 You can even have a quick car stop to bring their delicacies at home.
 The current market revenue of the mobile food industry is $1 billion.
 Its annual growth rate is 7%.
 They’re much more affordable than brick-and-mortar restaurants with a startup cost of $250,000 to $500,000.
 The average startup cost of a food truck is $75,000 to $200,000.
 While that of a concession trailer is $25,000 to $100,000.
 Let’s have a comparison between concession trailers versus food trucks.

 What are Concession Trailers?